Charles Towneley (MP): Personal life

-He married Lady Caroline Molyneux, the daughter of William Molyneux, 2nd Earl of Sefton in 1836 and they had three daughters : Caroline (born 1838), who married Montagu Bertie, 7th Earl of Abingdon, Emily (born 1839), who married Lord Alexander Gordon-Lennox, and Alice (born 1846), the second wife of Thomas O'Hagan, 1st Baron O'Hagan.
-He held the Lordship of Bowland from 1846 to 1876.
+In 1836, Towneley married Lady Caroline Molyneux, the daughter of William Molyneux, 2nd Earl of Sefton.
+The couple had three daughters: Caroline (born 1838), who married Montagu Bertie, 7th Earl of Abingdon, Emily (born 1839), who married Lord Alexander Gordon-Lennox, and Alice (born 1846), the second wife of Thomas O'Hagan, 1st Baron O'Hagan.
+Towneley held the Lordship of Bowland from 1846 until his death in 1876.

 As well as Towneley Hall, he also kept a townhouse on Charles Street off Berkeley Square in the Mayfair area of London.
 In 1860, he was a member of the Brooks's, White's and Athenaeum Gentlemen's clubs.